 Blood vessels provide a critical balancing act to contain and promote liquid blood flow, and at the same time resist thrombus formation.
 As illustrated in Figure 30-1, there is an organized structure to the blood vessel wall that serves these functions.
 Endothelial cells that line the blood vessels provide much more than a simple barrier to prevent the escape of blood cells.
 The endothelial cell is very active metabolically, synthesizing mediators of the interaction between blood components and the vessel wall.
 Some of these, such as prostacyclin (PGI2), nitric oxide, heparan sulfate, tissue plasminogen activator (t-PA), thrombomodulin, tissue factor pathway inhibitor (TFPI), and ADPase act to maintain blood in its fluid state by counter-acting platelet activation, aggregation, and clot formation, whereas others are primed and positioned to enhance blood procoagulant function should trauma or some other event produce bleeding (Table 30-1).

 Vessel wall structure and function.
 Endothelial cells of the vessel wall play an important role in hemostasis.
 They produce inhibitors of platelet activation, including ADPase, prostacyclin, and nitric oxide.
 They also play a role in counteracting clot formation by providing thrombomodulin, heparan sulfates, and tissue plasminogen activator.
-Nitric oxide and prostacyclin produced by the endothelial ...
+Nitric oxide and prostacyclin produced by ...